 In this area, children are developing the knowledge skills and understanding that help them to make sense of the world.
 This forms the foundation for science, history, geography and design and technology.
-Each term runs on a week in the Big Room.
-These explore a wide range of musical elements including different instruments, rhythm, sounds and singing.
+Each term runs on a topic e.g. the seasons, mini beasts, fairy tales, the world we live in, journeys, ourselves, animals or shapes in art.